United Ulster Unionist Party

 The decline was evident even before the local government elections of 1981 as 4 of the 12 UUUP councillors elected in 1977 had defected to other Unionist parties (2 to UUP, 1 to DUP and 1 to the Ulster Popular Unionist Party).
 The party had a miserable showing in the 1981 elections with its overall vote share declining from 2.8% in 1977 to 0.7% in 1981.
 It only won 5 council seats (a decline of 7 seats) and even then one of these was purely due to a quirk of the electoral system, as the party only polled 105 votes (1.6%) in Lisburn 'E' against 1,909 (30.0%) for the DUP and 1,830 (28.7%) for the UUP.
 However they benefited from the other two Unionist parties only putting up one candidate each and benefitted from hefty transfers to win an unlikely seat.
+The party didn't stand at all in the first European Parliament election (1979) because of its opposition to the EEC's existence.

 In 1982 a new Northern Ireland Assembly was established to provide a degree of scrutiny over the Secretary of State for Northern Ireland.
 The UUUP got a derisory vote, with even Dunlop getting barely 3% of the vote in his Mid Ulster constituency.
 The party soon folded.
 Dunlop remained as MP for Mid Ulster until the 1983 general election but did not contest his seat.
 The formal end came in May 1984 when Baird dissolved the party and left it to individual members to choose which Unionist party to join in its wake.